 Best Streaming Devices

-Even if your TV has built-in smart apps, a dedicated streaming device delivers a faster, smoother experience with more frequent updates and broader app support.
-Smart TV interfaces often become sluggish after a few years and stop receiving app updates, while a $30-50 streaming stick keeps your TV current.
-We compared devices on 4K HDR support, interface speed, app availability, voice assistant integration, and privacy.
-The Amazon Fire TV Stick 4K Max is our top value pick, delivering 4K Dolby Vision streaming with Wi-Fi 6E support and Alexa voice control for under $60.
-The Roku Express 4K counters with a cleaner, ad-lighter interface and a universal search that finds content across all your streaming subscriptions without favoring one service.
-The Google Chromecast with Google TV rounds out the options with tight Google ecosystem integration.
-Your choice often comes down to ecosystem preference.
-Alexa households naturally pair with Fire TV.
-Google Home users benefit from Chromecast's seamless casting and Assistant integration.
-Roku remains the best platform-agnostic option with no allegiance to any content provider.
-All three support every major streaming app including Netflix, Disney+, Hulu, and HBO Max.
+Even if your TV has built-in apps, they're probably sluggish and falling behind on updates.
+That's the dirty secret of smart TVs -- the apps slow down after a couple years and eventually stop getting updates.
+A $30-50 streaming stick keeps your TV feeling current.
+We compared devices on 4K HDR support, interface speed, app selection, voice assistants, and privacy.
+The Amazon Fire TV Stick 4K Max is our top value pick -- 4K Dolby Vision, Wi-Fi 6E, and Alexa voice control for under $60.
+The Roku Express 4K fights back with a cleaner interface, fewer ads, and a universal search that finds content across all your subscriptions without playing favorites.
+The Google Chromecast with Google TV rounds things out with tight Google ecosystem integration.
+Your choice mostly comes down to which ecosystem you're already in.
+Alexa household?
+Fire TV.
+Google Home?
+Chromecast.
+Don't care about ecosystems?
+Roku is the most neutral option.
+All three support every major streaming app -- Netflix, Disney+, Hulu, HBO Max, all of it.

 Quick Comparison